Applied to the skin ahead of time, numbing cream can reduce or eliminate the pain of a needle poke.

 - A "transparent film dressing" (a clear bandage with adhesive edges) to cover the numbing cream, sold over the counter at pharmacies and drugstores or online.
 Alternatively, you can simply use plastic wrap (cling wrap) to cover it.

 Apply the cream 30 to 60 minutes before the procedure, and make note of the time you applied it.
 The numbing effect lasts one to two hours.

-Ask your child's medical team where to apply the cream.
+Ask your baby's medical team where to apply the cream.
 The location will vary depending on the type of needle procedure.

-For example, for children in this age range, vaccines are typically given in the upper arm, blood is usually drawn from the inner crook of the elbow, and IVs are inserted in the forearm, wrist or back of the hand.
-For multiple procedures, you may be advised to put cream in more than one spot – such as two spots on each arm.
+For example, for babies, vaccines are typically given in the upper thigh, blood is usually drawn from the inner crook of the elbow, and IVs are inserted in the forearm, wrist or back of the hand.
+For multiple procedures, you may be advised to put cream in more than one spot – such as two spots on each thigh.

-Apply a quarter-size spot of cream in each location.
-A thick layer is usually best.
+Apply a dime-size spot if your baby weighs less than 22 pounds and a quarter-size spot if they weigh more.
+A thick layer of cream is usually best.
 Apply the dressing over the cream, and don't press on it.

-If any cream is left on your child's skin after two hours, wipe it off.
+If any cream is left on your baby's skin after two hours, wipe it off.

 Safety note: Keep numbing cream out of reach of children.
-If it gets in their eyes, nose or mouth, rinse thoroughly and call their doctor.
+If it gets in your baby's eyes, nose or mouth, rinse thoroughly and call their doctor.